Stinging Trees - and a NEW Treatment for stings

 First Aid Kit:

 A first aid kit can be made up consisting of a small pot of waxeeze, linen cloth strips, a candle and lighter to warm the wax if required; all contained in a small container.
-A 25 ml plastic bottle of concentrated hydrochloric acid would give 200 ml of acid solution.
-Make sure it is well sealed! (put the bottle inside a small non-shatterable plastic jar - include 1 teaspoon of bicarbonate of soda in the jar)- as leaking HCl can ruin everything in its immediate vicinity - especially metals).
+A 50 ml plastic bottle of diluted hydrochloric acid should be enough.
 Don't forget a couple of disposable latex gloves - and you'll need some of your toilet paper too!
 This kit is small enough to be carried by bushwalkers or workers in rainforest areas where the chance of being stung is greatest.

 Fu H.Y et al, Identification of oxalic acid and tartaric acid as major persistant pain producing toxins in the stinging hairs of the nettle, Urtica thunbergiana.
 2006 Annal of Botany, 98 57-65.